abdulito/carbon-client-node/docs/index.rst

 carbon-client-node
 ==================

 ``carbon-client-node`` is the Node.js client for Carbon.io services.
-It's an extension of the :ref:`carbon-client-js <carbon-client-node>`
-Node.js abilities, mainly allowing synchronized style calls.
+It's an extension of the :ref:`carbon-client-js <carbon-client-js>` with more Node.js abilities, mainly allowing synchronized style calls.

 ------------
 Installation